lebrunthibault/Protocol-0-backend/README.md

 ## ./scripts
-Entrypoint for direct script execution via cli. scripts can be executed via the command line directly (not really useful except for testing) but then it allows them to be executed from ahk.
-That's more interesting, see below.
+cli interface. some scripts can be executed via the command line directly.

+Mainly used from the windows system (logon / logoff) or as a way to start the components.

+Spawning processes is slow so I'm usually using the http server when I want to hit the backend.

 In this package, we have the following sub packages :